nanj-robotics/geni_rover/README.md

-# Geni-Rover: Autonomous Navigation & Obstacle-Avoidance Differential-Drive Mobile Robot
+# Geni Rover: Autonomous Navigation & Obstacle-Avoidance Differential-Drive Mobile Robot

 <div align="center">
   <img src="./assets/geni_rover_photo.png" width="375" />
-  <p>Geni‑Rover</p>
+  <p>Geni Rover</p>
 </div>

 A four-wheel differential-drive mobile robot for autonomous SLAM mapping, localization, path planning and real-time obstacle avoidance.
 Perception uses a 2D LiDAR and an RGB-D camera for environment sensing, an IMU for attitude estimation, and CAN-controlled hub motors for motion.
 Wheel odometry is fused with IMU via an EKF for robust state estimation.
 Developed on a laptop and deployed on an NVIDIA Jetson AGX Orin.